SALP Chapter 12

 He deflected evasively and closed his eyes.
 Then he immediately began breathing evenly.
 Whether he fell asleep quickly like in the old days or was pretending to sleep.

-Lanthe stared with wide eyes, watching to see if he'd open his eyes again.
-His face, looking annoyingly peaceful.
+Lanthe watched with wide eyes to see if he'd open them again.
+His face, which looked infuriatingly peaceful.

-An impulse arose to touch him.
-Would that hair still be soft?
-Even if she pinched those cheeks that had learned to make stern expressions, they wouldn't have that chewy feel like bread dough anymore.
+Suddenly an impulse rose to touch him.
+Was that hair still soft?
+Even if she pulled those cheeks that had learned to make hard expressions, they wouldn't feel springy like dough the way they used to.

-At least most of the warmth filling the blankets must be his body heat.
-He'd been warm-bodied in the old days too, and it was never this warm when she slept alone...
+At least most of the warmth filling the blankets was probably his body heat.
+He'd been warm in the old days too, and it was never this warm when she slept alone...

-But she couldn't bring herself to touch him, only watched him quietly.
-Until the stillness of night seeped in comfortably.
+But she couldn't quite bring herself to touch him, just gazed at him quietly.
+Until the night's stillness seeped in comfortably.

-She soon closed her eyes and sought sleep.
-After so very long, she fell asleep beside him.
+She soon closed her eyes and courted sleep.
+Falling asleep beside him for the first time in ages.

 Bright sunlight poured in and woke her.

 Why is it so bright?
 Wasn't this a room without windows?
-There must have been a window somewhere in the cave-like space extending from one corner of the room.
+There must be a window somewhere in the cave-like space connected to a corner of the room.

-Lanthe rubbed her eyes, got up, and looked around.
-The sunlight illuminating the room was bright, as if several hours had passed since dawn.
+Lanthe rubbed her eyes, sat up, and looked around.
+Judging by the sunlight illuminating the room, several hours had passed since dawn.

 Vigo was nowhere to be seen.

-She fumbled with her hands to roughly arrange her appearance and hurriedly went outside.
-Rix, who had been pacing with his hands behind his back, politely greeted her asking if she'd slept well.
+She fumbled with her hands to roughly tidy her appearance and hurried outside.
+Rix, who'd been pacing with his hands behind his back, politely greeted her asking if she'd slept well.
 Following his guidance, she found Nina waiting in the room Lanthe had used until yesterday.

 "Lanthe sis!
 Let's eat and go to Aden Square!"